Kong/sdk-konnect-go/docs/models/components/stringfieldfilter.md

 # StringFieldFilter

-Filter a string value field by partial contains.
+Filters on the given string field value by exact match inequality.

 ## Fields